 List of The Contents

-ERP software helps enterprises to automate business processes, be more efficient, improve productivity and collaboration.
+ERP software helps enterprises to automate business processes, be more efficient, and improve productivity and collaboration.
 It leads to being more competitive on the market.
-That’s why enterprises, medium-sized businesses, and even startups need the ERP software that enhances their core business processes.
+That’s why enterprises, medium-sized businesses, and even startups need ERP software that enhances their core business processes.
 They can build it or buy an off-the-shelf solution.

 To prove the businesses’ need for ERP software, we’ll refer to a specific example.
 Let’s consider a dairy processing company, for instance.
 Its primary goals are the production and distribution of dairy products.
 It is supplied by various farmers whose production differs in its price, quantity, and other characteristics.
 However, the quality of the company’s final product must always be the best.
-Regardless of how much raw materials the suppliers delivered and what their quality was, the resulting products (yogurt, cheese, etc.) should always have the same characteristics that customers expect.
-Besides, no matter if caterers were late with the shipment, you should deliver the final products to several stores on time.
+Regardless of how many raw materials the suppliers delivered and what their quality was, the resulting products (yogurt, cheese, etc.) should always have the same characteristics that customers expect.
+Besides, no matter if the caterers were late with the shipment, you should deliver the final products to several stores on time.
 Also, you need to keep track of production because it varies during the year, with peaks at particular times.
 It requires better management of human resources.
 Imagine how complicated the processes of purchasing, delivery, distribution, and employee management are.
 Storing, processing, and analyzing all this data yourself unassisted by any software would be pretty challenging.
 That’s why implementing an ERP system would be very useful.

 However, custom ERP software development cost may seem pretty high.
-Later in the article, we’ll tell you what are some unforeseen costs of ERP software made out-of-the-box and why custom development is more beneficial in the long run.
+Later in the article, we’ll tell you what some unforeseen costs of ERP software are made out-of-the-box and why custom development is more beneficial in the long run.
 So, when we have cleared the importance of such a system, let’s move to the central part and estimate the average cost of ERP software.

 STAGES OF ERP SYSTEM DEVELOPMENT